Games of Chance vs. Games of Skill

 In the mentioned papers I examined several simple games as case studies and benchmarks using insights based on game theory and statistics (two of these games are illustrated in the diagram below).
 As conclusion I presented a sufficient condition for a predominance of skill in a game.

 In a first step the criterion is limited to the simple case of a symmetric two person game with only two outcomes +1 and -1.
 Such a game is predominantly skill influenced if the following sufficient condition is fulfilled: You can find two persons who a are both relevant in the legal sense (depending on the jurisdiction, which means for example in Germany that they are average players) where the better player has a probability of more than 0.75 to win a game.
 In this case the probability for an outcome decided by chance cannot be greater than 0.5, because each game which is decided by chance is won with probability 0.5 of each player.

 The main idea of this sufficient criterion is very basic: The symmetry of the game can only strongly disrupted in average by the influence of the players.
 Similar considerations were alraedy made in the past, but it seems that there were some minor gaps in the argumentation concerning the restriction to symmetric games respective to the sufficient character of the criteria.,

 I presented similar criteria for other games, too: non symmetric games, games with several amounts of outcomes and games with more than two players.
 In the case of a tournament I computed the minimal number of games which is sufficient for a predominance of skill.
-An application to the game of poker is possible, but only based on complete rules including a fixed poker variant like Texas Hold'em, limits, number of players and tournament rules.
+An application to the game of poker is possible, but only based on a set of complete rules including a fixed poker variant like Texas Hold'em, betting limits, number of players and tournament rules.

-Two mixed games as examples:
+Two mixed games as examples|